angie1184/ml_training/notebooks/Examples/covid19/README.md

  - How do you evaluate these both together and individually, and what are the risks?

 # 12. Masks <a name="Masks"/>
 The SARS-CoV-2 virus particle is [70-90 nanometers](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7045880/), and a single spray paint particle is [20-40 micrometers](https://www.cdc.gov/niosh/nioshtic-2/00210447.html), and an N-95 mask filters particles larger than [0.3 micrometers](https://www.cdc.gov/niosh/nioshtic-2/00210447.html).

 If 0.3 micrometers = 300 nanometers, then **N-95 masks cannot filter items smaller than 300 nanometers**, therefore **N-95 masks cannot filter SARS-CoV-2 virus particles**.
-Simple math (300/90=3.33) shows us that COVID-19 particles are **3 times smaller** than what a "premium" mask (nevermind home-made masks) is capable of filtering.
+Simple math (300/90=3.33) shows us that COVID-19 particles are **3 times smaller** than what a "premium" mask (never mind home-made masks) is capable of filtering.
 Most masks available to the public will not filter out COVID-19 particles.
 Therefore a mask will not protect you, nor will it protect others.

 **A practical experiment** --
 When you use a can of spray paint, the odor you smell is volatile organic compounds (VOCs), which are [less than 3 micrometers in size](https://www.cosatron.com/applications/volatile-organic-compound-control/), and in many cases [less than 50 nanometers](https://pubmed.ncbi.nlm.nih.gov/22168093/).
 According to current research, even expensive charcoal-based filters are not able to mask the odor caused by high VOC levels.
-Notice that **these particles are nearly the same size as the SARS-CoV-2 virus particle.**  The experiment: use a spray can, if you can smell the odor, your mask is ineffective agianst COVID-19.
+Notice that **these particles are nearly the same size as the SARS-CoV-2 virus particle.**  The experiment: use a spray can, if you can smell the odor, your mask is ineffective against COVID-19.

 A 2014 research paper from the British Medical Journal found that cloth masks were [less than 3% effective in protecting the individual](https://bmjopen.bmj.com/content/5/4/e006577.short).
 As stated in the article, of the 1607 people who participated in the study, for Clinical respiratory illness (CRI), influenza-like illness (ILI) and laboratory-confirmed respiratory virus infection, the ["Penetration of cloth masks by particles was almost 97% and medical masks 44%."](https://bmjopen.bmj.com/content/5/4/e006577.short).
 The study also noted the effectiveness of the seal of the mask to the skin on the face of the individual, and discounted the transmission through the eyes.
 A [2015 study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4420971/) on the same topic suggests that an N95 mask with a rubber gasket (similar to an industrial painting mask) is the most effective, they state "Laboratory tests showed the penetration of particles through the cloth masks to be very high (97%) compared with medical masks (44%) (used in trial) and 3M 9320 N95 (<0.01%), 3M Vflex 9105 N95 (0.1%)."
 The article goes on to state "Conclusions:  This study is the first RCT of cloth masks, and the **results caution against the use of cloth masks**.
 This is an important finding to inform occupational health and safety. **Moisture retention, reuse of cloth masks and poor filtration may result in increased risk of infection.** Further research is needed to inform the widespread use of cloth masks globally.
 However, as a precautionary measure, cloth masks should not be recommended for HCWs, particularly in high-risk situations, and guidelines need to be updated."
 The WHO provided further guidance in April 2020 ([here](https://apps.who.int/iris/handle/10665/331693) and [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjE_cCygO_rAhUHHqwKHfCMA_gQFjACegQIBBAB&url=https%3A%2F%2Fapps.who.int%2Firis%2Frest%2Fbitstreams%2F1279750%2Fretrieve&usg=AOvVaw3OEk7GblHnLXwd5oEzXFJ1) ) stating "There is limited evidence that wearing a medical mask by healthy individuals in  households,  in  particular  those  who  share  a  house  with  a  sick person, or among attendees of mass gatherings may be beneficial  as  a  measure  preventing  transmission."
 A recent 2020 study by the premiere science journal [Nature](https://www.nature.com/articles/s41591-020-0843-2) found that the majority of those infected with COVID-19 did not spread the "viral load" in exhaled breath regardless of using a face mask.
 In fact the viral load in exhaled breath was so low, among those who tested positive, as to be "undetectable" during a 30 minute test in a laboratory environment with exceptionally sensitive equipment.
 The [CDC](https://wwwnc.cdc.gov/eid/article/26/10/20-0948_article) updated its guidance stating that recent studies of cloth masks "may prevent" transmission of viruses, but did not quantify their results.

+# 13. Hyrdoxychloroquine <a name="Hyrdoxychloroquine"/>
+Hyrdoxychloroquine is a medicine used to treat malaria.
+Chloroquine is derived from tree bark found in the Amazon, surprisingly co-located in areas with malaria cases and used by indigenous people for hundreds of years as a treatment for malaria.
+Since the 1930's, Chloroquine has been used by several African countries with high case counts of malaria.  **Dr. Fauci lead a Coronavirus research team at NIH in 2005** that published an article stating that ["Chloroquine has strong antiviral effects on SARS-Coronavirus infection"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1232869/).
+The article states that **Chloroquine is effective against both "infection and spread"**.
+Recent research (11/11/2020) from NIH shows that [hyrdoxychloroquine is effective as a COVID-19 inhibitor](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7656897/) (prophylactic).

-# 13. Great Videos to Watch <a name="Great_videos"/>
+# 14. Great Videos to Watch <a name="Great_videos"/>
  - ["Exponential growth and epidemics"](https://youtu.be/Kas0tIxDvrg)
  - ["Understanding R nought | Khan Academy"](https://youtu.be/jKUGZvW99os)
  - ["Estimating actual COVID 19 cases (novel corona virus infections) in an area based on deaths"](https://youtu.be/mCa0JXEwDEk)